-EnviroDNA has developed innovative technology and approaches that enable the detection of species using eDNA. eDNA offers an unprecedented opportunity for monitoring native and invasive species, as well as for biodiversity assessments.
+EnviroDNA has developed innovative approaches that enable the detection of species using eDNA. eDNA offers an unprecedented opportunity for monitoring native and invasive species, as well as broad-scale biodiversity assessments.
 The benefits of using this technology over traditional monitoring include: